peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Parameters

 * `u` (Type: Number)<br>
-    Point on the curve to evaluate (from 0 through 1).
+    Point on the curve to evaluate.
+NOTE: Since version 2.0, this parameter is no longer scaled according to the curve's knot vector.

 #### Return Value